-This course will examine how women are perceived in various Buddhist traditions - Theravada (India and Sri Lanka) and Mahayana (Tibetan, China, and Japan) - as well as women's reponses and contributions to Buddhism from past to present and in both east and west.
+3 hours.
+This course will examine how women are perceived in variand Mahayana (Tibetan, China, and Japan) - as well as women's reponses and contributions to Buddhism from past to present and in both east and west.

 PHRE 363 - Women in Chinese Religions 3 hours.